mbr-comp/mbr-comp.github.io/README.md

-# James' Technology Project Portal
+# Maxine's Technology Project Portal
  Welcome!
 I'm a tech hobbyist in my free time and here I post my current and completed projects.

 # Transferring Files from Windows to Linux using SSH, Filezilla, and SFTP.